This post may contain affiliate links. Please read our disclosure policy.

 How To Make Salisbury Steak

-1. Prepare the Beef Patty: Combine ground beef, Worcestershire sauce, mustard powder, garlic powder, Italian seasoning, salt, and pepper in a bowl.
+1. Make the Beef Patty: In a bowl, combine ground beef, Worcestershire sauce, mustard powder, garlic powder, Italian seasoning, salt, and pepper.
+Shape into a round or oval patty.

 RELATED: The Best Soup Recipes For One